meganxcook/Portfolio/README.md

 Clients may share that I strive to deliver an exceptional client experience through active listening, informed choice, and managing expectations.
 Colleagues would tell you about my organized, data-driven approach to every task, my attention to detail, my calm demeanor and optimistic outlook.

-***I excel at collaborating with multiple stakeholders and translating complex challenges into actionable steps and win-win outcomes.
-In all that I do, I strive to deliver an outstanding client experience through active listening, informed choice, and managing expectations.***
+***I excel at collaborating with multiple stakeholders and translating complex challenges into actionable steps and win-win outcomes.***

 Equity in healthcare and reproductive social justice work are topics about which I am deeply passionate.
 I get fired up about access to quality midwifery care and closing that maternal health care gap.
 I believe all people should thrive so I like to pair my tech skills with social justice.
 Seeking a comrade for the revolution?